Getting Started for Law Students

 IMPORTANT:

-If you need any additional accommodations (or require changes to original accommodations), you must schedule an appointment to meet with a CEA staff member to discuss those changes.
-Requested changes in accommodations are communicated to the School of Law by CEA, and students will be required to schedule another meeting with the School of Law's Director of Academic Success (or the Dean's designee) to discuss the requested changes.
+• If you need any additional accommodations (or changes to original accommodations), you must schedule an appointment with the CEA to discuss those changes.
+Requested changes in accommodations are communicated to the School of Law by the CEA, and students will be required to schedule another meeting with the School of Law's Director of Academic Success (or the Dean's designee) to discuss the requested changes.

 In general, documentation should be provided by a professional.
 Documentation may include assessments, reports, and/or letters from qualified evaluators, professionals, or institutions.
 Common sources of documentation are health care providers, psychologists, and diagnosticians.
 Copies of accommodations approved from a previous school(s) such as accommodation agreements/letters, 504 plans, IEPs, ARD documents and/or standardized exams can also be included as additional supporting information.